lajirajg/cocostack-budgetbuggy/BudgetBuggy_Privacy_Policy.md

-# BudgetBuggy Privacy Policy
+# Coco Budgety Privacy Policy

 **Effective Date:** January 2025
 **Last Updated:** January 2025

 ## Overview

-BudgetBuggy is a personal finance app designed to help you track expenses and manage your budget through receipt scanning and manual entry.
+Coco Budgety is a personal finance app designed to help you track expenses and manage your budget through receipt scanning and manual entry.
 Your privacy is important to us, and this policy explains how we handle your information.

 ## Information We Collect